Trump To Address Response To Coronavirus

 "Yesterday, the number of new cases reported outside China exceeded the number of new cases in China for the first time," WHO Director-General Tedros Adhanom Ghebreyesus said at a briefing in Geneva.

-The number of confirmed cases globally has surpassed 81,000 according to a dashboard created by the Johns Hopkins Whiting School of Engineering.
+The number of confirmed cases globally has surpassed 81,000, according to a dashboard created by Johns Hopkins University's Whiting School of Engineering.
 More than 30,000 of those are cases in which people recovered from COVID-19.

-Concern over the virus and the country's preparedness has reached both sides of the political aisle in Washington as the administration has already run out of money in its infectious disease rapid response reserve fund.
+Concern over the virus and the United States' preparedness have reached both sides of the political aisle in Washington as the administration has already run out of money in its infectious-disease rapid-response reserve fund.

-On Wednesday morning Democrats and Republicans grilled Health and Human Services Secretary Alex Azar as he appeared before the House Appropriations Subcommittee.
+On Wednesday morning, Democrats and Republicans grilled Health and Human Services Secretary Alex Azar as he appeared before a House Appropriations subcommittee.
 The administration is requesting an additional $2.5 billion to combat the respiratory virus.

 But many lawmakers see that as an inadequate sum to confront the challenges of a potential health crisis and are crafting emergency response packages ranging from $4 billion to $8.5 billion.